 Wherever you get your new feline from, you will want to stock up on essential cat supplies.
 Use this checklist to help make sure you have everything you need for having a new cat in the house.

-You’ll need to find a vet – preferably before you bring your cat home.
-This way you’ll know who to contact if your furry friend gets sick or hurt unexpectedly.
+You’ll need to find a veterinarian – preferably before you bring your cat home.
+This way, you’ll know who to contact if your furry friend gets sick or hurt unexpectedly.
 Remember: even indoor-only cats can get injured.
 Plus, your cat will need regular check-ups, annual dental cleanings, vaccines, and other routine preventive care.

 Need help finding a vet?
 Use our Vet Finder to search for one in your area.

 To keep your cat safe and sound, check your home for any potential hazards.
 For instance, make sure you don’t have any plants or flowers around the house that can be toxic to cats.
 Lilies can be particularly dangerous to cats and cause kidney failure if exposed.
 You can use this list of toxic plants at the ASPCA’s website for reference.